 There are a variety of study options available to prospective students of counselling, each designed for people at varying stages in their career.

-The Graduate Diploma of Counselling and equivalents offer a more comprehensive knowledge, taking one year full time or two years part time to complete.
-Unlike diplomas in many other fields, experience is recommended but not required.
+The Graduate Diploma of Counselling and equivalents offer more comprehensive knowledge, taking one year full time or two years part-time to complete.
+Unlike diplomas in many other fields, the experience is recommended but not required.
 Students can expect to expand upon their existing knowledge of counselling theory and broaden their communication abilities through group workshops.
 Institutions like the University of Adelaide tend to admit students so long as they hold a bachelor level degree.